pharmacome/curation/indra-errors.rst

 When they're encountered:

 1. Add a column with the label ‘Error Type’ to your document
-2. Whenever you find a type of error mentioned in the table, please put the type of error in the column
+2. Whenever you find a type of error mentioned in the table, please put the type of error in the column.
+If there a are multiple errors, separate them with a comma.
 3. If the error does not correspond to any of those categories, add a new error type to this table and give an example

 Gene-centric